qutech/filter_functions/README.md

 The package is built to interface with [QuTiP](http://qutip.org/), a widely-used quantum toolbox for Python, and comes with extensive documentation and a test suite.

 ## Installation
-Run `python setup.py develop` to install using symlinks or `python setup.py install` without.
+To install the package from PyPI, run `pip install filter_functions`.
 It is recommended to install QuTiP before by following the [instructions on their website](http://qutip.org/docs/latest/installation.html) rather than installing it through `pip`.
+To install the package from source run `python setup.py develop` to install using symlinks or `python setup.py install` without.

-To install the optional dependencies (`tqdm` and `requests` for a fancy progress bar), run `pip install -e .[fancy_progressbar]`.
+To install the optional dependencies (`tqdm` and `requests` for a fancy progress bar), run `pip install -e .[fancy_progressbar]` from the root directory.

 ## Documentation
 You can find the documentation on [Readthedocs](https://filter-functions.readthedocs.io/en/latest/).
 It is built from Jupyter notebooks that can also be run interactively and are located [here](doc/source/examples).
 The notebooks explain how to use the package and thus make sense to follow chronologically as a first step.
 Furthermore, there are also a few example scripts in the [examples](examples) folder.